Photovoltaics

 Photovoltaic projects often make use of renewable energy project funding to take advantage of tax incentives or other incentives.
 This can be complex for Federal agencies and will need to be carefully handled in procurement.
 Procuring Solar Energy: A Guide for Federal Facility Decision Makers provides more information and links to case studies.

-Design and installation of a photovoltaic system should be limited to those organizations and individuals with significant photovoltaics experience in projects that are of a similar size and type to the one being proposed.
-Industry certification of experienced solar providers is managed by the North America Board of Certified Energy Practitioners.
-Providers with this certification in photovoltaics have undergone rigorous testing and have demonstrated significant experience.
+Design and installation of a photovoltaic system should be conducted by organizations and individuals with experience in projects that are of a similar size and type to the one being proposed.
+Industry certification of solar providers is managed by the North America Board of Certified Energy Practitioners (NABCEP).
+Credential holders have undergone rigorous testing and are committed to professional and ethical practices.

-As opposed to typical construction projects where a detailed design is created and then contractors bid on building the design (i.e. design-bid-build), it is recommended that a performance specification be used in a design-build scenario for photovoltaic projects.
-For this reason, solar developers can use their competitive advantages to create the most cost-effective designs that deliver the required performance.
+As opposed to typical construction projects where a detailed design is created and then contractors bid on building the design (i.e. design-bid-build), for photovoltaics it is recommended that a performance specification be used in a design-build scenario.
+Developers can then use their competitive advantages to create cost-effective designs that deliver the required performance.

 The Federal Energy Management Program (FEMP)'s Integrating Renewable Energy into Federal Construction Guide has more information on renewable energy project funding.